arm5728/Integration-Cheat-Sheet/README.md

 # Integration Cheat-Sheet
-Latex Document covering all information needed for UT Math 408D.
+Latex Document for Calculus M408D, which I did kinda bad in anyways.